Disney Cruise Advice: Tips & Tricks Onboard the Ship

 A mandatory muster drill is held in the afternoon of embarkation day, usually at 4:00 pm.
 Everyone must attend in order to learn the location of your lifeboat station and other safety information.
 The drill takes only 30 minutes or less and you do not have to bring your life jacket with you.

-“Cay” is pronounced “key” – so unless you want to sound like a novice, remember this for Castaway Cay (Disney’s private island).
+“Cay” is pronounced “key” by locals – so unless you want to sound like a novice, remember this for Castaway Cay (Disney’s private island).

 The more time you can spend on the ship, the more value you get for your dollar.
 Disney may tell you the ship leaves at 4:00 pm, but at Port Canaveral, check-in begins at 11:00 am and embarkation actually begins around noon.
 Personally we like to be among the first people on the ship, so we can enjoy it longer.
 Others prefer to avoid the crowds: there are usually quite a few early arrivers, which tends to crowd the terminal.
 Then things slow down a bit: reportedly if you arrive about 12:30, you may find the terminal nearly empty and be able to walk right on the ship.
 Then it gets crazy again around 1:30 pm when the Disney buses start arriving from Walt Disney World with great numbers of people all at once.
 For that reason we recommend taking a limo service rather than Disney’s buses — you can set your own time and not arrive with a huge group of people.